 - Year-over-year seasonality: The system detects patterns that repeat annually.
 Note that we apply this only when there’s a strong signal of the pattern.

 Yes, but you first need to traffic at least one saved line item to a user domain target.
 After that first line item has had some time to traffic, the forecasting numbers will be up to date and will fully include user domain targeting.

 The forecasting numbers will be smaller than expected until enough time has passed since adding new ad units, or since adding key-values to ad tags on your website.
 In the meantime, you can manually adjust the forecast in an attempt to get numbers that more closely reflect the new ad units.
-Note that you can’t directly adjust key-values.

 If an ad unit is designated as special, no line item will serve that ad unit unless it’s been explicitly targeted.
 Therefore, when you check available inventory for a line item, the forecasting numbers will only include special ad units that have been explicitly targeted.

 The “Unassigned” number in a future sell-through report is often larger than the "Available" number in a forecast.
 If two ad slots are on the same page, “Unassigned” includes both ad slots in its count.
 “Available” takes into account the fact that an ad can’t appear in two ad slots at once, so it only includes one ad slot in its count.